sal-garcia/sal-garcia/README.md

 A passionate fullstack developer from southern california

-🌱 I’m currently studying cybersecurity in WGU
+🌱 In a nearby future i plan to further my studies by obtaining a bachelors in cybersecurity in WGU

 💬 Ask me about Front end web development technologies